Actions of finite group schemes on curves: Preliminaries

 Lemma \ref{lem:quot} is obtained in \cite[\S 12, Thm.~1]{Mumford} under the assumption that $k$ is algebraically closed; the proof extends unchanged to an arbitrary field (see \cite[III.2.6.1]{DG} for another proof).

 The assumption that every $G$-orbit is contained in an open affine subset is satisfied if $X$ is quasi-projective (then every finite set of points is contained in an open affine subset); in particular, if $X$ is a curve.
 This assumption is also satisfied if $G$ is infinitesimal (then the $G$-orbits are just fat points); in that case, the quotient morphism is radicial and bijective, see e.g. \cite[Lem.~2.5]{Br17a}.
-But a construction of Hironaka yields an action of the constant group scheme $\bZ/2\bZ$ on a smooth proper threefold which admits no categorical quotient.
+But an example of Hironaka (see \cite{Hironaka}) yields an action of the constant group $\bZ/2\bZ$ on a smooth proper threefold which admits no categorical quotient.

 In the opposite direction, if the categorical quotient $q: X \to Y$ exists and is finite, then $X$ is covered by open affine $G$-stable subsets.
 Moreover, for any open $G$-stable subset $U$ of $X$, the image $V = q(U)$ is open in $Y$ and the restriction $q\vert_U : U \to V$ is the categorical quotient.
 In particular, we have a $G$-torsor $X_{\fr} \to X_{\fr}/G = Y_{\fr}$.